zaurelzo/C-Compiler/README.md

     cd compilateur
     ./hakunaMatata ../dossiertest/nameOfTestCaseFile.c ../dossiertest/nameOfAnOutputFile
   ```
-  the output file name will contain the assembly code. you may want to bee sure that your code is doing what you have expected.
+  the output file will contain the assembly code. you may want to bee sure that your code is doing what you have expected.
   So you should run the assemby code with the interpreter.
-TO do that:
+To do that:

   ```bash
     cd interpreteur